 The highlight of his X-Pac Heat was predicted to come during his ECW One Night Stand match against Rob Van Dam.
 Instead, Cena acknowledged and played to the negativity, acting as an effective heel if only for one month (going so far as to proclaim he'd beat Van Dam even if the ECW mutants rioted) and now the X-Pac Heat is mostly gone.
 Cena's character is still hated by many but mostly because it is the product of poor booking.
 Cena himself has a large fanbase that eats up his merchandise at rates surpassed by very few other wrestlers, none of whom have had his longevity in the company, unfortunately

-A new stable in TNA is called Shore (Rob Eckos and Becky Bayless), two wrestlers who are paper-thin parodies ofJersey Shore cast-members "The Situation" and "Snooki."
+A stable in TNA called Shore (Rob Eckos and Becky Bayless) were two wrestlers who were paper-thin parodies ofJersey Shore cast-members "The Situation" and "Snooki."
 They debuted before the "Bound for Glory" PPV on 10/7/10, and by their second appearance (said PPV), fans were universally booing them out of the arena.

 What grates some people about his championship run is that literally up until the week before he won it, he was treated as a worthless Joke Character, and even after winning it, he still hadn't lost that status completely.
 Some find his character and Catch Phrase grating and full of Narm considering that he's supposed to be the top heel in the business, and the fact that he practically had to murder both Randy Orton and John Cena before he could be seen as a legitimate threat, and both of the two were already pretty badly beaten when he got involved.
 It isn't so much that some hate him, it's that they wish he would be allowed to be a credible heel, or that the belt could have been given to somebody that was.

-Some of the aforementioned problems (Cole sucking up to Miz) have been remedied and Miz has since been turned Face... but an ill-advised decision by WWE to revive the Figure Four Leglock and give it to Miz as a finisher did no favors for his (already shaky) reputation in the eyes of wrestling purists.
-One can only imagine the firestorm that started when people started finding out that the face turn - and finisher - were originally slated for Ensemble DarkhorseDolph Ziggler.
+Some of the aforementioned problems, Cole sucking up to The Miz, have been remedied and The Miz has since been turned face.
+However, an ill-advised decision by WWE to revive the Figure Four Leglock and give it to The Miz as a finisher did no favors for his (already shaky) reputation in the eyes of wrestling purists.
+One can only imagine the firestorm that started when people started finding out that the face turn, and finisher, were originally slated for Ensemble DarkhorseDolph Ziggler.

 Erik Watts from the early days of WCW.
 He was pushed because he was the son of Cowboy Bill Watts, who was in charge of WCW at the time.
 He was a crappy wrestler, didn't have a great physique, and was nearly booed out of the building whenever he appeared.
 The sad part is that he did eventually develop some talent in the ring and a decent look, but was so notorious for his nepotistic push that he still couldn't get over and promoters were afraid to push him very hard.